Clustering4Ever/Clustering4Ever/README.md

 ## Include it in your project

-Add following lines in your build.sbt :
+Add following line in your build.sbt :

 * `"org.clustering4ever" % "clustering4ever_2.11" % "0.7.0"` to your `libraryDependencies`